Do you know where you’re going to put your fire pit? Or if you could set up a fire pit in my backyard. Do you have a beautiful grassy backyard?

-Note: Remember to remove the fire pit and brick pavers afterwards to avoid suffocating the grass.
+Note: Remember to remove the fire pit and brick pavers afterward to avoid suffocating the grass.

-What can I put under fire pit on grass?
+What can I put under a fire pit on grass?

-Brick pavers are ideal for this application because they are strong, solid, and heat and stress resistant.
+Brick pavers are ideal for this application because they are strong, solid, and heat and stress-resistant.
 Simply build a modest, elevated platform, and you’re ready to go!
-The bricks will shield your grass from heat while also slightly elevating the fire pit for quicker and more comfortable access.
+The bricks will shield your grass from heat while slightly elevating the fire pit for quicker and more comfortable access.